-Objective 4 To encourage a supportive, healing place to live.
-To support sustainable, independent, alternative and affordable lifestyles.
+Objective 4 To support sustainable, independent, alternative and affordable lifestyles.

 Policy 1 The Local Trust Committee support initiatives that benefit the community wellbeing, its safety, security and comfort.

 Policy 2 Public accesses, required as dedication at time of subdivision, may be consolidated to make larger more usable areas and in some cases a trail may be sufficient access to a development.
 Public access to the foreshore is encouraged to be identified by signs located on the public roads.